Direct-to-consumer company tests FDA's resolve on gene testing

 When told of FDA's stance, Zimmer said, "We would be delighted to have a conversation with the FDA," but added that it is not under the agency's purview.
 "Of course, the government can do what it likes."

 Currently, pharmacogenetics tests are ordered directly by a treating physician and are not available to consumers.
 One, GeneSight, made by Assurex Health, is covered by Medicare and some insurers.
-GeneSight's sticker price is more than $3,000, but the company says the average patient pays no more than $330.
+Out of pocket, GeneSight costs more than $3,000.

 To get DNA4Life's $249 test and report, consumers must agree to share their results with their doctor and answer a few screening questions.
 A network of DNA4Life doctors uses those answers to determine whether to order the test, which assesses 12 common genes affecting drug metabolism and response.